-- b.
-Run with identical software for PU control and must be capable of being operated in precisely the same way. - c.
-Run with identical specifications of engine oil and fuel unless an alternative supplier is preferred by a customer Competitor. - PU Manufacturers carrying out modifications to the homologated Power Unit under the provisions of Article 3 of this Appendix must submit to the FIA an updated homologation dossier at least 14 days before the first introduction of the requested modifications in a Competition.
+- a.
+Identical according to the dossier for each Competitor. - b.
+Run with identical software for PU control. - c.
+Capable of being operated in precisely the same way.

+Run with identical specifications of engine oil and fuel, and associated software calibrations, unless an alternative supplier is preferred by a customer Competitor.

+- 1.5 PU Manufacturers carrying out modifications to the homologated Power Unit under the provisions of Article 3 of this Appendix must submit to the FIA an updated homologation dossier at least 14 days before the first introduction of the requested modifications in a Competition.
 The homologation dossier thus submitted: - a.
 Will not constitute a new dossier but will instead be considered as updates to the initial dossier - b.
 Must have a clear indication of version number, and all the new changes appropriately highlighted.